How much does moving to the suburbs cost vs. staying in NYC?

 In the suburbs, you can increase your square footage while getting more bang for your buck.
-That's what appeals to many buyers.
-One Brooklyn resident considering the move, who asked for anonymity, has a three year old and a baby on the way and has been wondering if buying in Montclair, NJ, might work out better for her from a cost perspective, rather than chasing a seemingly elusive dream of buying a three-bedroom, two-bath apartment in Brooklyn that works for her budget.
+That's what appeals to many buyers, particularly those with growing families chasing a seemingly elusive dream of being able to buy a three-bedroom, two-bath apartment in New York City.

 "On Long Island you could easily find something that goes for under $600 per square foot," he says—adding that the suburban houses he's selling are typically on multiple acres and have tennis courts, pools, wine cellars, and garages.
-By comparison, the average price per square foot in Manhattan was $1,642 in the second quarter, according to data from The Elliman Report
+By comparison, the average price per square foot in Manhattan was $1,618 in the third quarter, according to data from The Elliman Report.

 Simon Brady, a certified financial planner and founder of Anglia Advisors, made the move from Brooklyn to Long Island in the mid-'90s and says he was totally unprepared for the high cost of just existing in the suburbs.
-Gutter and roof repairs will have you taking a lot more notice of the hurricane reports or incoming storms, he says.
+The responsibility and cost of gutter maintenance and roof repairs will make you pay much more attention to weather reports, he says.

 You also need to consider the additional couches, chairs, tables, beds, lamps, shelves, bathroom fixtures, and backyard furniture, and grill you'll need.
 "That's thousands of dollars right there," Brady says.